Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 The surface you’re painting is just as important as the paint itself.
 Different siding materials have different needs.
 For example, wood siding expands and contracts with temperature changes and requires a flexible, breathable paint, while fiber cement siding needs a formula that adheres strongly to its specific texture.
 Before you even think about paint, take a close look at your home’s exterior.
 Is the current paint peeling or cracking?
 Are there signs of rot or damage?
 A premium paint can’t do its job if it’s applied over a failing surface.
 Ensuring your residential siding is in good shape is the first step to a lasting finish.

-Think About How Long You Want the Paint to Last
+How Long Do You Need Your Paint Job to Last?

 When you’re budgeting, it’s easy to focus on the immediate cost.
 A gallon of budget paint might be $30, while a premium can could be over $70.
 However, it’s helpful to think about the long-term value.
 High-quality paints are made with superior ingredients, like better binders and more concentrated pigments.
 This means you often get better coverage in a single coat and a finish that’s far more durable against chipping and fading.
 A cheaper paint might save you money today, but if you have to repaint in three to five years, you’ll end up spending more on both materials and labor.
 A premium paint job can easily last a decade or more, making it a smarter financial decision over time.

-Smart Ways to Save Money on Your Paint Project
+How to Save Money on Your Exterior Paint Project

 A fresh coat of paint is one of the most effective ways to protect your home’s exterior and give it a stunning new look.
 But let’s be honest, the costs can add up quickly between the paint itself, supplies, and potential labor.
 The good news is that you don’t have to compromise on quality to stick to your budget.
 With a bit of planning and some savvy strategies, you can significantly reduce the overall cost of your project.